Psiale/members_only/README.md

 # Ruby on Rails: Blogger tutorial solution

- Solution to the * Members only* excercises from The Odin Project's  [Authentication](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication)
+ Solution to the *Members only* excercises from The Odin Project's [Authentication Section](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication).

 ### Prerequisites